Tomb Raider: Anniversary Controls & Gameplay Notes

 B

 This makes Lara draw weapon, target the nearest enemy and fire.
-(NOTE: Except when using the mini SMGs, you must repeatedly press the button to shoot instead of just holding down the button to fire continuously.)
+(NOTE: Most weapons require repeatedly pressing the button to shoot.
+Only the mini SMGs fire continuously when you hold the button.)

 Reload